Mission: To provide an open-access, reader-centered, presentation of peer-reviewed educational research in a broad array of contexts.

 - Title: Include a descriptive title

 - Abstract: Include a short 150 word abstract that is accurate, nonevaluative, coherent and readable, and concise.
-Abstracts for an empirical study, literature review, or book review should follow the sixth edition of the Publication Manual of the American Psychological Association (pp. 26-27).
+Abstracts for an empirical study, literature review, or book review should follow the seventh edition of the Publication Manual of the American Psychological Association (pp. 26-27).

 - Length: The recommended length of the combined abstract, article, and references is between 3,000 and 8,000 words, or between 12-32 double-spaced pages.